Sticky buns that are heart-shaped to surprise your sweetheart, for Valentine’s day or just to eat yourself.

 The Dutch bolus is usually swirled but as the outside is covered with cinnamon sugar, sticky all over.
 This is a bread roll you can’t buy primarily in the South of Holland.

 So if I want to eat them I have to make them myself.
 Which is great because what better way to express the love for food than shape it into a heart?

 Taste these sticky buns cinnamon rolls and you will fall in love.
 They might be slightly different then what you normally eat but you will want them over and over again

-These buns are sticky and sweet from the caramelised castor sugar that is combined with the cinnamon.
-The buns made with a sweet bread dough is soft and a little chewy.
+These buns are sticky and sweet from the caramelized castor sugar that is combined with the cinnamon.
+The buns made with sweet bread dough is soft and a little chewy.

 They taste even better the day after baking.
 You can keep them in the freezer so you can enjoy them the whole week long (if they taste that long).